 Indoor air quality has been receiving increased attention lately.
 Outdoor air quality has been worsening and time spent indoors is rising for many people.
 Most people aren’t aware of all the dust, pet dander, and other airborne particles, chemical sprays, cooking odors, and other materials in indoor air.
 These indoor pollutants join with outdoor pollution to produce indoor air quality that can be as much as five times worse than outdoor air.
 For those who live, work, and sleep at home, this can increase allergies, sensitivities to chemicals and irritants, and breathing problems due to dry air conditioned or heated air.

-At Sierra Air Conditioning & Heating, we have comprehensive and targeted indoor air quality solutions ready to install.
+At Sierra Air Conditioning & Plumbing, we have comprehensive and targeted indoor air quality solutions ready to install.
 Indoor air quality testing and feature installation, called IAQ services for short, is an important part of HVAC services for many homeowners these days.
 By putting today’s IAQ technologies to work, they can not only improve their indoor air, but lower their body’s overall reactivity to irritants and allergens by limiting day-to-day exposure.
 Humidity management in particular helps lungs, skin, and mucous membranes from drying and becoming even more sensitive to what’s in the air in their home.
 Here are some of the benefits:

 - Filtering allergens with sub-micro HEPA filtration